Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Benchmark

-\subsubsection{Limitations.}
+We ablate the usage of different components of CODA-VLM on a 200-image subset of the CODA-LM Test set.
+Starting from a pre-trained LLaMA3-8B-based LLaVA1.5 checkpoint, we ablate the usage of 1) domain-specific fine-tuning, 2) training CLIP encoder with LoRA, 3) adopting AnyRes and 4) conducting 2$\times$2 MaxPool step by step.
+As shown in Tab.~\ref{tab:model}, our CODA-VLM achieves a better trade-off among efficiency and performance.

+\subsection{Limitations}

-CODA-LM is currently built on real-world corner cases collected in CODA, whose size is difficult to scale, and we opt to explore utilizing controllable generative models~\cite{chen2023integrating,gao2023magicdrive,li2023trackdiffusion,liu2023geomerasing,wang2024detdiffusion} to generate road corner cases in the future work.
-Moreover, the current data construction pipeline relies on human verification and revision to ensure the quality of data annotation, and an automatic data calibration approach is also an appealing research direction.
-How to better incorporate vision pre-trained prior like self-supervised learning~\cite{chen2021multisiam,chen2023mixed,liu2022task,zhili2023task} for better generalization is also an open question.
+CODA-LM is built on corner cases from CODA, which might not cover all possible unexpected conditions in driving scenarios, and we opt to explore controllable generation~\cite{chen2023integrating,gao2023magicdrive,gao2024magicdrive3d,li2023trackdiffusion,liu2023geomerasing,wang2024detdiffusion} to generate corner cases in the future.
+CODA-LM focuses on interpretable self-driving, and we will explore collecting action-level annotations.
+The current data collection pipeline relies on human verification and revision to ensure the quality of annotations, and an automatic data calibration method is also appealing.
+How to better incorporate visual pre-trained prior (\eg, self-supervised learning~\cite{chen2021multisiam,chen2023mixed,liu2022task,zhili2023task}) is also open.